jeriek/xsec/README.md

 ## Installation

-Requirements:
+The following python libraries are required to run `xsec`:
 - python 2.7.x
+- setuptools v20.7.0 or later
 - numpy v1.14 or later
 - scipy v1.0.0 or later
 - joblib v0.12.2 or later
 - pySLHA v3.2.2 or later
-- setuptools v20.7.0 or later

 Currently: for `pip` installation, clone the repo and `cd` into it, then run
 ```